apollo-elements/apollo-elements/docs/guides/usage/queries/index.md

 If you want to run other side effects, here are some options:

-- use your library's reactivity system, e.g. `updated` for Lit or `dataChanged` for FAST
+- use your library's reactivity system, e.g. `updated` for Lit
 - define [`onData`](/api/core/interfaces/query/lifecycle/#ondata) callback
 - listen for the `apollo-query-result` and `apollo-error` [events](/api/core/interfaces/query/lifecycle/#events)
 - call the [`executeQuery`](/api/core/interfaces/query/#executequery) method and `await` it's result.